isbg/isbg/README.md

 # SSL<a name="SSL"></a>

 isbg can do IMAP over SSL if your version of Python has been compiled with SSL support.
-Since Python 2.6, SSL come built in with Python.
+Since Python 2.6, SSL comes built in with Python.

 However you should be aware that the SSL support does NOT check the certificate name nor validate the issuer.
 If an attacker can intercept